chris-chri/Platform/README.md

 # Platform Shooter Game

 A Platform shooter game built with python and Pygame.
+## For the people Who dont want to download the game
+Watch the gameplay of the game there:https://youtu.be/r0x6_y5cyIE
 ## How to Run

 1. **Clone the repository:**